ThemisB/LCSS/README.md

 ## Installation (Ubuntu or OS)

-You can simply type `make everything` or `` and the extension will be installed.
+You can simply type `make everything` and the extension will be installed.

 However if any errors occur, you can do the following :